 The maximum times for completion given below are not intended to be the normal times for completion.
-They are intended to take into account a wide variety of extraordinary circumstances and events that may delay completion.
+They are intended to take into account a wide variety of

-5.2.1 Normally, a student proceeding toward a Master's degree will be required to complete all the requirements for the degree within six years (72 consecutive months) from the date of the first registration in the Master's degree.
-In no case will a degree be awarded in less than 12 consecutive months from the time of that registration.
+5.2.1 Normally, a student proceeding toward a Master's degree will be required to complete all the requirements for the degree within five years (60 consecutive months) from the date of the first registration in the Master's degree.
+In no case will a degree be awarded in less than 12 consecutive months from the time of the first registration.
 However, it is expected that a full-time student will complete a Master's degree within 36 consecutive months from the date of first registration.